High Impact Polystyrene:

 Liquid paraffin as a chain transition agent (about 2%) is added to the feed.

-High impact polystyrene manufacturing process facility consists of various facilities as detailed below:
+The high impact polystyrene manufacturing process facility consists of various facilities as detailed below:

 1. Feed solution tank